Find a centre near you... FIND HELP EMAIL US

 London

-Laurie is a mom to three adult sons and grandmother of four.
+Laurie is a mom to three adult sons and a grandmother of four.
 She has been a volunteer peer supporter with PCMH for 7 years, sharing her lived expertise about her own journey of supporting a loved one with mental health concerns.
 Laurie believes that peer support enables family/caregivers to safely tell their story to someone who has been in similar situations – hearing “Me too!” is like receiving a glass of water in a desert!
-After 31 years of being an educator, Laurie also believes in the importance of early intervention and the value of receiving early supports in navigating systems, building a support network, and knowing this will lead to a family thriving amidst these challenges.
+After 31 years as an educator, Laurie also believes in the importance of early intervention and the value of early supports in navigating systems, building a support network, and knowing that this will lead to a family thriving amid these challenges.
 Laurie believes that by accessing support early, when symptoms first appear, the entire family is able to be more resilient, and to experience less suffering.
 Laurie is a facilitator of the evidence- based “Family Connections” course through Sashbear.org, which gives families the DBT skills they need to manage their own emotions when their loved one is experiencing mental health and other challenges.
 With Laurie’s experience facilitating family advisory councils, she encourages family members to advocate for improved services.
-Laurie’s involvement in both provincial and national family council networks has enabled her to be aware of the services offered in other communities, and successful advocacy pathways.
-She continues to bring these values and supports for families to the hospital, community and school settings and hopes to engage more families in this work.
+Laurie’s involvement in both provincial and national family council networks has helped her become aware of the services offered in other communities and successful advocacy pathways.
+She continues to bring these values and support to families to the hospital, community, and school settings, and hopes to engage more families in this work.

 Sarnia